 The video below was the Astronomy Picture of the Day for March 19, 2014.
-They wrote:
+APOD explained:

-When does the line between day and night become vertical?
-Tomorrow.
-Tomorrow is an equinox on planet Earth, a time of year when day and night are most nearly equal.
-At an equinox, the Earth’s terminator — the dividing line between day and night — becomes vertical and connects the north and south poles.
-The above time-lapse video demonstrates this by displaying an entire year on planet Earth in twelve seconds.
+At an equinox, the Earth’s terminator – the dividing line between day and night – becomes vertical and connects the north and south poles.
+The time-lapse video [below] demonstrates this by displaying an entire year on planet Earth in 12 seconds.
 From geosynchronous orbit, the Meteosat satellite recorded these infrared images of the Earth every day at the same local time.
 The video started at the September 2010 equinox with the terminator line being vertical.
 As the Earth revolved around the sun, the terminator was seen to tilt in a way that provides less daily sunlight to the northern hemisphere, causing winter in the north.
 As the year progressed, the March 2011 equinox arrived halfway through the video, followed by the terminator tilting the other way, causing winter in the southern hemisphere — and summer in the north.
 The captured year ends again with the September equinox, concluding another of billions of trips the Earth has taken — and will take — around the sun.

 If you live in Earth’s Northern Hemisphere, you’ve likely been noticing the earlier dawns and later sunsets for some weeks now.

 Also notice the arc of the sun across the sky each day.
 You’ll find it’s shifting toward the north.
-Birds and butterflies are migrating back northward, too, along with the path of the sun.
+Responding to the change in daylight, birds and butterflies are migrating back northward, too, along with the path of the sun.